jsmidt/QuantPy/README.md

 Why Git and GitHub?
 -------------------

-There are a few revision control systems.
+There are a few great distributed revision control systems.
 Git was chosen for the simple reason that git was designed with the ability to create many anonymous untracked branches where code can be pushed and pulled from without revealing the anonymous history.
-We feel this design choice is important for entities with proprietary code who what to make contributions but keep their branches anonymous.
+We feel this design choice is important for entities with proprietary code who want to make contributions but keep their branches anonymous.
 Github was chosen because it seems to give the most user friendly git experience across all platforms: Windows, Mac and Linux.

 Is Non-Commercial/Proprietary Use allowed?